jlrdh/rebel15x2-src-4-linux/README.md

 # REBEL 15x2 source code for Linux
-Ed Schroeder's REBEL 15x2 source code that compiles on linux
+Ed Schroder's REBEL 15x2 source code that compiles on linux

 # Prerequisites
 1. A processor that supports the AVX2 instruction set